 There are a variety of self-care practices that may ease your feelings of sadness and provide positive psychological benefits, such as eating a healthy diet, exercising regularly, and getting enough rest.
 Meditation, yoga, or a warm bath may also help you relax and feel refreshed.
 Journaling is another good way to explore your feelings (both negative and positive) about Katrina.
 Journaling may also help you prepare to return to New Orleans by reflecting on your expectations of life at home and how things may have changed.

 Although it may seem unusual to feel sad and lonely so long after being displaced from New Orleans, healing takes does take time.
-Despite your negative feelings, you seem to be actively searching for ways to move forward with your life in New York, which shows you are on the path to recovery.
-Make sure to discuss any new self-care techniques and plans with your counselor, and good luck making New York a happy home away from home!Alice!
+Despite your negative feelings, you seem to be actively searching for ways to move forward with your life in on campus, which shows you are on the path to recovery.
+Make sure to discuss any new self-care techniques and plans with your counselor, and good luck making your school and the surrounding area a happy home away from home!Alice!